erangasandaruwan/LLM-Fine-Tuning-And-Preference-Optimization/README.md

 These tasks are ideal because improvement can be measured objectively using metrics such as JSON validity, schema compliance, exact-match accuracy, function-selection accuracy, parameter accuracy, and refusal correctness.

-The project is implemented in two training stages:
+We can proceed with two training stages:

 - **Phase 1 — Supervised Fine-Tuning (SFT)** using LoRA or QLoRA
 - **Phase 2 — Preference Optimization** using Direct Preference Optimization (DPO)